BattleBots: Beyond the BattleBox: Sequel

 BattleBots: Design & Destroy was released on August 31, 2003 for the Game Boy Advance.
-It was stated that the game was the sequel to BattleBots: Beyond the BattleBox; but it actually is the same game released under a different name, albeit with some bugs fixed.
+It was stated that the game was the sequel to BattleBots: Beyond the BattleBox, but it is the same game released under a different name, albeit with some bugs fixed.
 It was possible that the game was released to pick up sales from gamers mistaking it for the PC game Robot Arena 2: Design & Destroy.

 Reception

 Design & Destroy received "generally unfavorable reviews" according to Metacritic.